SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter3/Day3.md

 #### QUESTION 3:
 Explain, in your own words, why references can be useful in Cadence.
 #### ANSWER:
 Reference can be useful in Cadence because it allows to easily access and interact with data like resource without moving the actual data around.
-Just like having an ATM card linked to cash in your bank account, you can move around and spend/withdraw your cash anytime without the risk of carrying the actual cash in your bag/wallet all around (thats too risky -lol)
+Just like having an ATM card linked to huge amount of money in your bank account, you can easily move around and spend/withdraw your money anytime without the risk of carrying the actual huge amount of money as cash in your bag/wallet all around (thats too risky -lol)